To Footer

 Building Materials and Construction I

-The essentials of the theory of selected building materials (Construction Specifications Institute, Divisions 2-7) and their assembly in appropriate systems are presented with particular attention to component selection and behavior under various loads, climatic conditions and fire.
+Introduces the essentials of the theory of selected building materials and their assembly in appropriate systems with a focus on broader construction elements.
 Lecture: 3 credits (45 contact hours).

 Attributes: Technical